AwesomeTornado/PSVR2-controller-explorer/README.md

 (Note: the actual haptics are still a work in progress.)

 Please feel free to add a pull request with a text file containing any of your own personal findings!
 Projects like these thrive on shared information, so I hope you are able to find my discoveries helpfull, and maybe even contribute some of your own.

+**A note about the source code of this project.
+This project is built on top of https://github.com/nondebug/dualsense and is really more of an ugly patch-on than a full personal creation.
+Variable names may be mismatched, comments may be incorrect, stuff may be rudundant.
+If you find any of this, and are frustrated by it, I encourage you to make a Pull Request that fixes it.
+I would greatly appreciate it.